 Our research is centered on the above issues.
-We have previously developed a Mobile Context-aware Learning Schedule (mCALS) theoretical framework, which was presented in detailed in (Yau & Joy, 2008).
-We provide a brief overview of the theoretical framework here; however, the data analysis of our interview study corresponding to the framework forms the focus of this article.
-The eventual aim is to transform this framework, via user-centered evaluations, into a pedagogical m-learning application implementable on a mobile device and deployable by target users.
-Our theoretical framework draws upon existing and current related works in context-aware m-learning applications (Becking et al., 2004; Cui & Bull, 2005; Martin et al., 2006), and is supported by an extensive literature review.
+We have previously developed a Mobile and Context-aware and Adaptive Learning Schedule (mCALS) theoretical framework, which was presented in detailed in (Yau and Joy, 2008).
+We provide a brief overview of the theoretical framework here; however, the data analysis of our interview study corresponding to the framework forms the focus of this chapter.
+The eventual aim is to transform this framework, via user-centred evaluations, into a pedagogical m-learning application implementable on a mobile device and deployable by target users.
+Our theoretical framework draws upon existing and current related works in context-aware m-learning applications (Martin et al., 2006; Cui and Bull, 2005; Becking et al., 2004), and is supported by an extensive literature review.

-Five main components of our framework have been constructed as a result: a method for detecting and retrieving learning contexts, a user model, a contextual model, a recommendation mechanism and a database of learning materials.
-The system architecture of our theoretical framework is divided into three layers: the learner model layer (containing the first three components, as mentioned above), a recommendation layer and a learning objects layer.
-The design of this framework includes the use of the student's learning schedule (i.e., electronic diary) on the mobile device.
-Primarily, this is utilized for capturing and storing the users' scheduled events which can be retrieved and translated as learning contexts; and secondly as a useful means for students (especially self-managed students) to organize their work and facilitate their time management, and they are more likely to selfmotivate or self-regulate themselves through the act of planning their studies (Quenter, Bludau, Friederich, Schild, Riepe, & Zipfel 2009).
-A self-regulated student can be characterized by their "active participation in learning from the meta-cognitive, motivational, and behavioral point of view" (Montalvo & Torres, 2004).
-The recommendation mechanism recommends appropriate learning materials (from our Learning Object Repository) based on the user's learning context at the time of usage.
+Five main components of our framework have been constructed as a result - a method for detecting and retrieving learning contexts, a user model, a contextual model, a recommendation mechanism and a database of learning materials.
+The system architecture of our theoretical framework is divided into three layers - the learner model layer (containing the first three components, as mentioned above), a recommendation layer and a learning objects layer.
+The design of this framework includes the use of the student's learning schedule (i.e. electronic diary) integrated in the mobile device.
+Primarily, this is utilized for capturing and storing the users' scheduled events which can be retrieved and translated as learning contexts; and secondarily as a useful means for students (especially self-regulated students) to organize their work and facilitate their time management, and they are more likely to be able to self-motivate or self-regulate themselves through the act of the planning (Quenter et al., 2009) of their studies.
+Note that a self-regulated student can be characterized by their "active participation in learning from the meta-cognitive, motivational, and behavioral point of view" (Montalvo and Torres, 2004).
+The Recommendation Mechanism recommends appropriate learning materials (from our Learning Object Repository) based on the users' learning contexts at the time of usage.

-For the purpose of our research, the initial scope of learning materials made available to students through the framework was the Java programming language, in the form of learning objects, to be retrieved from our previous work.
-The initial target of students for the use of our framework included undergraduate computer science students (i.e., typically novice programmers).
-A principal reason for the decision to incorporate these materials was that usually a large amount of time and motivation are necessary to learn an object-oriented programming language such as Java (Yau, 2004), and we are currently investigating ways to facilitate this for novice programmers.
+For the purpose of our research, the initial scope of learning materials made available to students through the framework was the JavaTM programming language, in the form of learning objects, to be retrieved from our previous work (Anonymized for review).
+The initial target of students for the use of our framework included undergraduate computer science students (i.e. typically novice programmers).
+A principal reason for the decision to incorporate these materials was that usually a large amount of time and motivation are necessary to learn an object-oriented programming language such as JavaTM (Yau, 2004), and we are currently investigating ways to facilitate this for novice programmers.

 To decide upon which learning contexts are the most significant in the recommendation of pedagogically-appropriate learning materials in our framework, we examined the works of Cui and Bull (2005) and Martin et al. (2006), which are closely related to our framework.
-Subsequently, we selected the following five learning contexts to be incorporated into our framework; learning styles, knowledge level, concentration level, frequency of interruption. and available time.
+Subsequently, we selected the following five learning contexts to be incorporated into our framework - learning styles, knowledge level, concentration level, frequency of interruption and available time.
 The latter four contexts were utilized in the work of Cui and Bull (2005), and the learning styles, knowledge level and available time contexts were utilized in the work of Martin et al. (2006).
-We describe the reasons for the incorporation of these learning contexts below
+We describe the reasons for the incorporation of these learning contexts below.